Modular forms from Noether-Lefschetz theory: Introduction

-\begin{remark} Since $K_X$ is pulled back from $Y$, we have $K_X\cdot f=0$, so our dimension estimate is independent of $n$.
+The adjunction formula gives $-c_1(T_X)= K_X = \pi^*(K_Y + c_1(\L))$. \begin{remark} Since $K_X$ is pulled back from $Y$, we have $K_X\cdot f=0$, so our dimension estimate is independent of $n$.
 This feature holds more generally for any morphism $\pi$ with $K$-trivial fibers. \end{remark} We expect a finite answer to Question \ref{enquest} whenever

 Recall that $\L = \O_Y(k)$ was the ample line bundle used to construct the Weierstrass fibration $X\to Y$, so for the rest of the paper, we require that $k=2m-d>0$.
 Note that $X$ is Calabi-Yau if and only if $\dim(X)=3$.
 Our main result is the \begin{thm} A very general Weierstrass model $X\to Y$ constructed using $\L = \O_Y(k)$ contains finitely many smooth rational curves in the class $\ell+nf$, whose count we denote $r_X(n)$.
 For $k\leq 4$, the generating series is given by